SymbioticEDA/riscv-formal/README.md

 ### `output [NRET *    8 - 1 : 0] rvfi_order`

 Cores that retire all instructions in-order may set this field to constant zero.
 Cores that retire instructions out-of-order must set this field to the instruction index so that they can be sorted within `riscv-formal` test-benches when needed.
+Right now no such sorter is implemented and cores that retire instructions out-of-order are not supported.

 ### `output [NRET *   32 - 1 : 0] rvfi_insn`